croner-i-web/progression-framework/frameworks/design/visual-design.md

     content:
       - level: 1
         criteria:
-            - "You avoid 'big reveal' research within the squads you work with by involving other disciplines at every step"
-            - "Although you share insight quickly to keep your team informed, you're mindful of the limitations of the research you've run, from the biases and the assumptions that were made"
-            - "You have a positive impact in your squad by reducing the uncertainty around decision-making"
+            - "You seek out the information and feedback required to get tasks done while communicating back to those that are impacted by your decisions"
+            - "You learn from your mistakes and take feedback graciously making the most of our design critique mechanisms"
       - level: 2
         criteria:
-            - "You ensure that research doesn't happen in a bubble by sharing and working with other teams across the company"
-            - "You're good at bridging the gap between data sources of insight so we can understand the people, their motivations and the context behind behaviours with the product"
+            - "You provide feedback and guidance to those around you"
+            - "You help mentoring more junior staff and are a source of integrity and a model to follow"
+            - "You're involved in hiring and actively help shaping the team culture"
+            - "You are also very good at identifying opportunities for collaboration between different teams and are good at making problems smaller instead of bigger"
       - level: 3
         criteria:
-            - "You understand which disciplines to pull in at what moment to progress projects so we can learn quickly in a way that's robust and as unbiased as possible – which doesn't necessarily involve user research"
-            - "You work closely with data to identify company goals whilst solving the right customer problems in the right way"
+            - "You are an excellent mentor and people constantly learn more from you during show and tell and feedback on Lattice"
+            - "You put efforts on hiring and you sometimes write blog posts or speak at conferences"
+            - "These things elevate our design culture and make us better"
       - level: 4
         criteria:
-            - "You inspire those around you and you're an effective leader of our culture and strategy"
-            - "Even though you're not a manager full-time you have incredibly strong leadership and coaching abilities"
-      - level: 5
-        criteria:
             - "You're very good at leading through influence"
             - "You're an effective teacher, able to formally and informally teach those around you"
             - "You’re highly recognised for your impact on team culture and people want to work with you"
+      - level: 5
+        criteria:
             - "You inspire your team and can attract top talent to the organisation"
             - "You unblock people outside of Design because of all the context and willingness you carry with you"
+            - "You inspire those around you and you're an effective leader of our culture and strategy"
+            - "ven though you're not a manager full-time you have incredibly strong leadership and coaching abilities"
 ---

 ### How does it work?